Slingsby King Kite

 The Slingsby T.9 King Kite is a British glider designed and built by Slingsby that first flew in 1937.

 Design and development

 ISTUS (international commission for the study of motorless flight) launched a campaign for gliding's inclusion in the Olympic games, organising an international competition, planned for 4–17 July 1937 for aspiring national teams.
-The BGA were in a quandary as the only suitable aircraft was the Buxton Hjordis.
+The British Gliding Association (BGA) were in a quandary as the only suitable aircraft was the Buxton Hjordis.
 To replace it Mungo Buxton had started the design of the Hjordis 2 but due to his commitments as a serving RAF officer Buxton handed over the design to Slingsby, Sproule and Shaw to complete the aircraft.
 Buxton had studied the latest soaring techniques and came to the conclusion that competitive aircraft would need to fly efficiently at higher speeds and not sacrifice glide performance for climb performance.